MicrosoftDocs/Contribute/Contribute/content/how-to-write-quick-edits.md

    :::image type="content" source="media/how-to-write-quick-edits/create-pull-request.png" alt-text="Screenshot of the comparing changes screen.":::

-   Select **compare across forks** and make sure your branch configuration looks like that shown above.
-Your PR should propose changes from your fork and branch (represented by the two items on the right side of the arrow) into the MicrosoftDocs repo's fork and `main` branch (represented by the two items on the left side of the arrow).
-You may have to select the dropdown boxes to adjust the repo and branch names.
+   Your PR proposes changes from your fork and branch (represented by the two items on the right side of the arrow) into the documentation repo's main fork and `main` branch (represented by the two items on the left side of the arrow).

    Review your changes, and then select **Create pull request**.